 Soul, pneuma and body...part 2.

-On stepping backwards through time - as one does if one takes Tibetan Buddhism seriously - I shifted my thinking out of a 20th century education in science, into an 11th century view that corresponds very neatly with both contemporary esoteric concepts, and the Platonic version of perceived reality as simply a projection.
+In the 1990's I gave up all pretence of being un-mystic and set out to study Tibetan Buddhism, and on stepping backwards through time - as one does if one takes Tibetan Buddhism seriously - I shifted my thinking out of a 20th century education in science, into an 11th century view that corresponds very neatly with both contemporary esoteric concepts, and the Platonic version of perceived reality as simply a projection.

 But what is projected?

-But, let's go back - Buddhism 101.
+Anyway - Buddhism 101.

 The material world is an undivided field of chaotic activity, an ocean of ripples, a sea of electrons, protons and neutrons and as everything is at least to some extent connected; changing one thing affects another.
 Everything is only where it is because of everything else.
 I create you create me...our perception is our interpretation.
-And from this thought we get the notion (well - I say 'we' but to be honest, please leave me out of this!) some people maintain that the world is an image of the condition of our own souls.
+In the light of this 'projection' can be viewed as a necessary organisation of information; that in order to interact with the bubbling sea of chaos we must recall the meanings of the patterns we see, in effect organising chaos by projecting our meanings.

 And suddenly here I am, imagining myself sitting in Kit's room.

 He is saying yet again, "fantasy, not with an f - with a ph"...and I'm thinking, Eros and Magic, of Couliano, of Bruno and Jung.
+The word projection implies that something is projected, and what was projected was once called spirit / pneuma and what spirit conveyed to the soul within the woven elements (the body) were phantasms...with a ph.

-The concept of inner alchemy, nei-tan - was imported by Jung, from 12th century practice, into his view of psychology.
+But, let's go back to Jung.
+The concept of inner alchemy, nei-tan - was imported by Jung, from 12th century practice, into his understanding of psychology.
 The alchemists regarded sulphur as analogous to the soul, salt to the body and mercury to spirit.
-Mercury is used in Tibetan Buddhism, and garlic - as it contains sulphur - is avoided, so don't make the mistake in thinking that these ideas are only to be found in books.

-Tangential Ballardian contrary note - Mercury sulphide is vermillion!
+Tangential Ballardian contrary note - Mercury+sulpher vermillion!

 As far as I recall, in Jungian thought, the self can be imagined as residing within a layered cloud.
 Closest to the centre, the cloud is lunar mercury, and then the next layer towards the outside reality is the solar sulphur of soul.
 The result of their union is the crystallisation into salt - the body.